-The minor in behavioural studies has particular focus on social behaviour.
-It allows students to gain an understanding of human and social behaviour that complements a range of majors and other minors on offer within the Faculty of Arts.
+The minor in Behavioural studies has particular focus on social behaviour.
+Our minor allows for students to gain understandings of human and social behaviour that complement a range of majors on offer within the Bachelor of Arts.
 The discipline draws on historical and emerging insights from psychological, philosophical, biological and cultural explanations of human behaviour.
-Many students completing majors in anthropology, criminology, sociology, politics and international relations can benefit from completing a minor in behavioural studies.
+The minor also provides students with a strong foundation in social research methods.
+Many students completing majors in Anthropology, Criminology, Sociology, Politics and International relations benefit from completing a minor in Behavioural studies.

 The minor allows graduates to develop skills valued by employers, including interpersonal and communication skills, critical reasoning, and analytical and teamwork skills.
-Graduates will have developed insight into their own behaviour and motivations and those of others making them socially savvy and interpersonally effective employees.
+Our graduates have developed insight into their own behaviour and motivations and those of others making them socially savvy and interpersonally effective employees.

 Behavioural studies is listed in A2000 Bachelor of Arts at Caulfield and Clayton and as a minor.

 In addition to achieving the broad outcomes of their course, students successfully completing this minor will be able to:

 No more than 12 points at level 1 may be credited towards the minorminor (http://www.monash.edu.au/pubs/2017handbooks/undergrad/arts-07.html).

 a.
 Two level 1 gateway* units (12 points):

 * Students who have completed one of the following pairs may use them to replace the two gateway units: PSY1011 (Psychology 1A) and ATS1262 (Understanding social behaviour), or PSY1011 (Psychology 1A) and PSY1022 (Psychology 1B).
 However, PSY1011 and PSY1022 can be counted towards either psychology or behavioural studies, but not to both.